GeeseFS

 mkdir /mnt/<folder_name>Specify

-<folder_name>- the name of the folder to which the bucket will be mounted. -
+<folder_name>as the name of the folder where the bucket will be mounted. -

 Mount the bucket: